Dialysis Needles, Self-Cannulation and the Buttonhole Technique

 - Apply a tourniquet or blood pressure cuff.

 - Insert the blunt needles.
 There should be no resistance when the needle slides down the tunnel.
-A little pressure will be needed to push the needle through the blood vessel wall.
-Excessive force should never be used to insert your needle.
+You will need a little pressure to push the needle through the blood vessel wall.
+Don’t push hard!
+Make sure that your arm is in the same spot as always.
 Call your training nurse for help if you run into a problem.
 Sometimes, you might need to use a sharp needle for one treatment.